 Shih Tzus are the lap dogs that we’ve grown to love and adore.
 These dogs are playful and affectionate with a personality that’s hard to resist.
 They can get along with almost every person.
-But because they’re toy dogs that don’t always respond well to training, owners may question their intelligence.
+But because they’re toy dogs that love to lounge, owners may wonder if they’re actually smart dogs.

-Are Shih Tzus smart?
 Shih Tzus are not the smartest dogs.
-According to Stanley Coren, the Shih Tzu has the lowest degree of obedience & working intelligence.
-Out of 138 dogs, they’re ranked the 128th smartest dog breed out of 138 breeds.
-But while they aren’t the best with obedience training, what make Shih Tzus truly smart is their ability to adapt and understand human emotions is what makes them intelligent.
+According to pHD Stanley Coren, the Shih Tzu has the lowest degree of obedience & working intelligence.
+And out of 138 dogs, they’re ranked the 128th smartest dog breed out of 138 breeds.
+But while they aren’t the best with obedience training, what make Shih Tzus truly smart is their ability to adapt and understand human emotions.

-It’s not a secret: Shih Tzus may not be the most obedient dogs, or the quickest learners.
-Still, there’s more to dog intelligence than just obedience and work.
+It’s not a secret: Shih Tzus may not be the most obedient dogs, or even the quickest learners.
+But even so, there’s more to dog intelligence than just obedience and work.
 Read on to discover why Shih Tzus are smarter than you think.